psyjulga/petbook-project/API.md

 edit: update a certain field of a certain user with a value
 destroy: delete a user

-PETS
+PETS => all tests passing
-index: all pets => e.g. filter by breed ??
-OR: showByProp
+index: all pets
-show: one pet by id => ??
+show: one pet by id
 showPetsByUser: to display all of the users pets
 showPetsByProp: for filtering the pets (e.g. all with type dog)
-create: create a new pet
+create: create a new pet !! addToUser should be called automatically
 edit: update a certain field of a certain pet with a value
-destroy: delete a pet
+destroy: delete a pet !! message to user when pet only removed but not deleted

-POSTS
+POSTS => all tests passing
 index: all posts => to show in newsfeed
 show: one post by id
 showPostsByUser: to display all of the user's posts on his profile page